vsgosnell/md-simulation-analysis/README.md

 Full MD simulation datasets (e.g., trajectory files) are not included due to file size and ongoing research considerations.

 A representative subset of processed data is provided in the `data/` directory to demonstrate the analysis workflow.
-The scripts are written to support multiple simulation runs and complexes.
+The scripts can be modified to support multiple simulation runs and complexes.

 Figures shown in the `plots/` directory were generated using either the example or full datasets.